probmods/webppl/docs/inference.rst

    :param function thunk: Program to perform inference in.
    :param number numIterations: The total number of iterations to
                                 perform.
-(Including burn in and lag.)
+(Including burn-in and lag.)
    :param object options: Options.
    :returns: Marginal ERP